msrody/WhtzAppQRgen/README.md

+# WhtzAppQRgen

+WhtzAppQRgen uses the QRCode.js library to produce WhatsApp Click to Chat link QR codes.

+It is set up with two input areas.
+One for number and one for message.

+---
 # QRCode.js
 QRCode.js is javascript library for making QRCode.
 QRCode.js supports Cross-browser with HTML5 Canvas and table tag in DOM.
 QRCode.js has no dependencies.